-SCOR Investment Partners takes environmental, social, and quality of governance criteria into account in our decision-making process when awarding new investment mandates.
+SCOR Investment Partners takes environmental, social, and quality of governance criteria into account in our decision-making process when awarding new investment mandates and selecting external funds.

-We use a responsible investment questionnaire, developed in accordance with the Principles for Responsible Investment (PRI), to supplement our analysis of external fund managers and respond to investor demands.
+We use a responsible investment questionnaire, developed in accordance with the market standards.